 Extracurricular and trips

-Each year group also has the opportunity to carry out fieldwork that allows them to see geography in action in real life.
-The 10s visit Rushall Organic farm in Berkshire; the 11s go to Juniper Hall Field Studies Centre in Surrey and the 12s have a fieldwork day in Richmond Park.
+Each year group also has the opportunity to carry out fieldwork that allows them to see Geography in action in real life.
+The 10s visit Rushall Organic farm in Berkshire and Kew Gardens (above); the 11s go to Juniper Hall Field Studies Centre in Surrey and the 12s have a fieldwork day in Richmond Park (below).
+To read an article about the importance of field trips, please follow this link

 Head of Geography: Kerry Shaw (maternity leave)